 Top 10 Energy Saving Tips

-A third of the cost of heating your home is lost through the walls, so insulating them is the best way to save energy in the home.
-Installing cavity wall insulation can save you up to £140 per year on your heating bills.
+A third of the cost of heating your home is lost through the walls, so insulating them is a great way to save energy in the home.
+Installing cavity wall insulation is expensive but make a big difference to the feel of your home and can save you up to £140 per year on your heating bills.

-Turning it down by 1 degree could cut your heating bills by up to 10 per cent and save you around £85 a year.
+Turning it down by 1 degree could cut your heating bills by up to 10 per cent.
 You can also cut your heating bills by installing certain heating controls.
 If you don’t already have a room thermostat, installing one could save up to £70 a year.
-If you fit a hot water tank thermostat that can also save £30 a year.

 UK households spend an average of £35 leaving appliances on standby, so make sure to switch yours off at the plug.
 Research has also shown that leaving electrical items like laptops on charge after the battery is full costs around £3 a year.